harveyt/KPlanes/GameData/ContractPacks/KPlanes/README.md

 ## Changes

+### 0.3.0 Release - Start and Early contracts second pass (17th Dec 2022)

+- Fixed distance contracts, now seem to work better.
+- Added Polar, Circum-Polar and Round The World distances.
+- Some testing, but still not recommended for general gameplay.

 ### 0.2.0 Release - Start and most Early contracts (17th Dec 2022)

 - Most of the GAP milestone contracts now present.